-Kolkata, formerly known as Calcutta is a compelling, effervescent city, teeming with life.
-Under East India Company and later under the British Raj, Kolkata served as the capital of India until 1911.
-In the morning after breakfast we start the tour of our cultural city with a visit to the famous Malik Ghat flower market beneath the Howarh Bridge.
-This is the place where the cities floral retailers buy their fresh merchandise.
-Next we visit Howrah Bridge, iconic symbol of modern Kolkata followed by visit to Belur Math, the headquarters of Ramkrishna Mission founded by Swami Vivekanand.
-The temple is notable for its architecture that features Hindu, Christian and Islamic motifs as a symbol of unity of all religions.
-Later we visit Dakshineswar Kali Temple.
-Our afternoon concentrates on British Calcutta, visiting St. John's Church and St. Paul's Cathedral.
-The evening is free to enjoy and maybe join the famous Calcutta Tea Houses, well known as a meeting point of philosophers, writers, poets and students.
+Kolkata, formerly known as Calcutta, is a compelling, effervescent city teeming with life.
+Under the East India Company and later, the British Raj, Kolkata served as the capital of India until 1911.
+After breakfast, we start our cultural city tour with a visit to the famous Malik Ghat flower market, where all the city’s floral retailers buy their fresh merchandise.
+Next we visit Howrah Bridge, an iconic symbol of modern Kolkata, followed by a stop at Belur Math, the headquarters of Ramkrishna Mission.
+This temple’s architecture features Hindu, Christian and Islamic motifs to symbolize the unity of all religions.
+We also experience Dakshineswar Kali Temple.
+Our afternoon concentrates on British Calcutta, exploring St. John's Church, St. Paul's Cathedral and the Victoria Memorial, conceived by Lord Curzon to commemorate the British Empire at its peak.
+The evening is free to enjoy the famous Calcutta tea houses, well known as a meeting point of philosophers, writers, poets and students.
 (B)

-We are transferred to the airport for our flight to Guwahati and embark on ABN Charaidew mid-afternoon close to the great Saraighat Bridge.
-Cruise downstream to an overnight stop close to the south bank village of Viajynagar.
+We are transferred to the airport for our flight to Guwahati.
+In the mid-afternoon, we board the ABN Charaidew to embark on our scenic cruise.
+We float downstream, enjoying the breathtaking scenery from our unique viewpoint on the water, then stop overnight close to the south bank village of Viajynagar.

 Day 04: Cruise

 After breakfast, disembark and explore a riverside village on foot.
-Cruise upstream to the little town of Sualkuchi, loud with the clatter of looms, and visit on foot its silk weaving workshops.
-We shall see the whole process of silk manufacture, from cocoon to spinning to dyeing and finally to handweaving into exquisite saris and dress lengths.
+Cruise upstream to the little town of Sualkuchi, loud with the clatter of looms, and visit its colourful silk weaving workshops.
+Here we can see the entire process of producing this coveted cloth, from cocoon to spinning to handweaving the finished product into exquisite saris.
 We then drive on to Hajo, a place sacred to Hindus, Muslims and Buddhists.
-We visit a hilltop Muslim shrine with far-reaching views over the surrounding rural landscape, as well as the simple Hindu temple with its frieze of elephants and its sacred tank full of great carp, catfish and turtles.
-Later we reboard and cruise to an overnight mooring near the Saraighat War Memorial.
+We visit a hilltop Muslim shrine with far-reaching views over the surrounding rural landscape, as well as a simple Hindu temple with its frieze of elephants and a sacred tank full of great carp, catfish and turtles.
+Later we reboard our vessel and cruise to an overnight mooring near the Saraighat War Memorial.
 (B, L, D)